rdepena/node-openfin-launcher/README.md

 #OpenFin-Launcher
 [![Build Status](https://travis-ci.org/openfin/node-openfin-launcher.svg?branch=master)](https://travis-ci.org/openfin/node-openfin-launcher)

 OpenFin-Launcher is an Node.js module that automates the downloading and launching of The [OpenFin Runtime](http://openfin.co/).
-This module asumes you have an application config file.
+This module assumes you have an application config file.
 You can read up on application config options on the [OpenFin config file API docs](http://openfin.co/developers.html?url=developers/api/config/overview.html), or generate it automatically with the [openfin-config-builder](https://github.com/openfin/node-openfin-config-builder).

 ## Dependencies